-And that’s why I’m sharing these 9 or so steps to starting your own food truck.
-I want to help set you on the right track to creating your own food truck and sharing your love of food with the world.
-Let’s dive in.
+That’s why I’m sharing these eight steps to help you start your own food truck.
+I want to set you on the path to sharing your love of food with the world without all the headaches.
+Let’s get started!

 Food Truck Startup Outline: